Recipes

 Ingredients:

-Pour the sifted flour into a large bowl with the yeast, add the sugar, a pinch of salt, the eggs and finally the beer, knead until the dough becomes soft and stringy with a spoon.
+1. Sift the flour into a large bowl and add the yeast.
+Add the sugar, a pinch of salt, and the eggs.
+Finally, pour in the beer.
+Mix well until the dough becomes soft and spoonable.

-Take a large pan, pour the seed oil inside and put it on the stove.
-Once the right temperature is reached, drop some balls of dough directly into the oil.
+2. Take a large frying pan, pour in the vegetable oil, and place it over heat.
+Once the oil reaches the right temperature, drop spoonfuls of dough directly into the oil using two spoons.

-Brown the pancakes then drain them with a slotted spoon.
-Pass the pancakes on a plate lined with absorbent paper then pass them in sugar or sprinkle them with icing sugar.
+3. Fry the fritters until golden brown, then remove them from the oil using a slotted spoon.
+Place the fritters on a plate lined with paper towels to drain excess oil.
+Optionally, you can roll the fritters in sugar or dust them with powdered sugar.

-Enjoy them hot, cold or warm according to your taste.
+4. Enjoy the fritters hot, cold, or lukewarm, according to your preference.

 https://birraeretica.it/wp-content/uploads/2021/03/frittelle-390x281.png